Huffman: Trouble aplenty for good ol’ Kenny

 Coming out of his back, the blade was merely a quarter of an inch away from nicking his heart.
 Kenny did, however, remove his own tonsils.

+Bear in mind, now, that Kenny was still conscious and hearing all of this.

 Speeding toward Druid City Hospital in Tuscaloosa, the paramedics aimed to defy Kenny’s none-too-promising forecast.
-But things got even grimmer when the ambulance sputtered to a halt on the way to Northport.
+But things got even grimmer when the ambulance sputtered to a halt.

 Calling for back-up, the paramedics received the awful news that no other ambulances were available.
 Refusing to give up, they reached out to a last resort: a funeral home.

 Kenny received 18 pints of blood during that hospital stay.
-But he bounced back, just as he has the other three times a chainsaw’s struck him.
-He’s also had three trees to fall on him.
+But he bounced back, just as he did the other three times a chainsaw struck him.
+He’s even had three trees to fall on him.

 But ol’ Kenny’s a fighter, and lately he’s been whipping cancer.
 When he can, he and my father ride motorcycles, going on benefit rides and crossing items off their bucket lists.